 In our example above, the width is 185mm.

-This is the ratio of the height of the tire’s cross-section to its width.
+Aspect ratio is the ratio of the height of the tire’s cross-section to its width.
 For example, the number 60 in the above illustration represents that the height is equal to 60% of the width.

-This factor shows how sensitive the tire’s reaction to the texture of the road is.
-The bigger the aspect ratio, the thicker the sidewall of the tire.
+This factor shows how sensitive the tire’s reaction to the texture of the road is; The bigger the aspect ratio, the thicker the sidewall of the tire.
 Heavy vehicles like buses and trucks have a larger aspect ratio, which may compromise the handling.

 However, they provide a more comfortable ride, as there is more air in the tires, which can cushion things like bumps.

-This letter denotes the style of the tire.
+Construction denotes the style of the tire.
 The letter “R” in the above example shows the tire construction type as ‘radial.’